pheara/pheara.github.io/content/post/critical_algo_studies_-_methods.md

 description = ""
 tags = ["Critical Algorithm Studies", "Methods Mini-Series"] title = "Methods for Studying Algorithms"
++++

-+++At last, this is the third part of the [mini-series on “studying algorithms”](/tags/methods-mini-series/).
+At last, this is the third part of the [mini-series on “studying algorithms”](/tags/methods-mini-series/).
 The previous try to explain [why doing so is important](/article/why-study-algorithms/) and the [difficulties you might encounter](/article/challenges-when-studying-algorithms/) while doing so.

 So, now let’s get to the actual “Hows”.
 The following sections are high-level overviews over some methods that are out there.
 They should help you with deciding which to dive deeper into when studying algorithms.